Cancelled and bumped flights and delays. Lost luggage. Your rights and what to do.

 - Know what the business must do — read Your rights above.

-- Stick to the facts — explain the problem in detail and provide any evidence you have.
+- Stick to the facts – explain the problem in detail and provide any evidence you may have in the form of receipts for expenses incurred.

-- Be clear it is a complaint — use the word "complaint" in your phone call, instant message or email.
+- Be clear it is a complaint – use the word 'complaint' in your phone call, instant message or email.

 - Tell them what you want — be clear what will fix your concern.